TymeFly/eel/docs/Using EEL.md

 This is where the source expression is compiled.
 Like any other program, a compiled expression can be executed multiple times.
-This could be useful if an expression makes use of functions that return different values each time the expression is evaluated, for example, reading the current date/time, examining the file system, generating random numbers/text or reading a counter.
+This could be useful if an expression makes use of functions that return different values each time the expression is evaluated.
+For example, reading the current date/time, examining the file system, generating random numbers/text or reading a counter.
 Alternatively, the expression could be evaluated with a different SymbolsTable (see below) which could also cause EEL to return a different [Result](#result)